Frequently Asked Questions

 Love of travel is a common nomad trait, but that can look different depending on the person.
 Some people take a few trips a year while others change locations every month.
 Some are content in a cultural hub like NYC.

-I live in van with my girlfriend so we can go where we want with our home and cats in tow.
-If my investment strategy helps you fund a better and more fulfilling life, that’s all that matters.
+We live in van so we can go where we want with our home and cats in tow.
+You don’t need to be as adventurous as us.
+If our investment strategy helps you fund a better and more fulfilling life, that’s all that matters.

 What’s income investing, and how does it work?